 Summary

 Babbel is a paid subscription app.
 Their in-house linguists ensure the content quality is top-notch.
-It is worth the money if you need to supplement your learning and practice.
+It is worth the money to supplement your learning and practice.
 Still, as mentioned above, there are many negatives, like limited languages, lessons, and varying qualities.
 Considering everything, I’m giving a rating of 3/5, i.e., “Average.”

 This is my 7th review after Memrise, Duolingo, Busuu, HelloTalk, LingoPie, and Pimsleur.